dialogic-godot/documentation/documentation/classes/class_dialogicgamehandler.md

 # DialogicGameHandler
 **Inherits:** [Node](https://docs.godotengine.org/en/latest/classes/class_node.html#class-node)

-Autoload script that allows you to interact with all of Dialogic's systems:[br]- Holds all important information about the current state of Dialogic.[br]- Provides access to all the subsystems.[br]- Has methods to start/end timelines.[br]
+Autoload script that allows you to interact with all of Dialogic's systems:
+- Holds all important information about the current state of Dialogic.
+- Provides access to all the subsystems.
+- Has methods to start/end timelines.

 ## Properties
 Name | Type | Default
 --- | --- | ---